Always remember to ‘Watch what you heat’:

-- Make sure you don’t get distracted when you are cooking
+- make sure you don’t get distracted when you’re cooking

-- Take pans off the heat or turn the heat down if you're called away from cooking.
+- take pans off the heat, or turn the heat down, if you need to leave the kitchen

-- Use a thermostat-controlled deep-fat fryer, which will make sure the fat doesn’t get too hot
+- use a thermostat-controlled deep-fat fryer – they stop the fat from getting too hot

-- If a pan catches fire never use water on it as this will cause a fireball
+- if a pan catches fire, never use water on it – it will cause a fireball

 - Get out, stay out and call 999.